busch-l/Home-SOC-Lab/README.md

 ### Key Skills Demonstrated

-*   **Network Administration:** Deployed and configured a pfSense firewall to create network segments and routing rules.
+*   **Network Architecture & Administration:** Deployed and configured a pfSense firewall to create network segments and routing rules.
 *   **Security Information and Event Management (SIEM):** Installed and configured a Wazuh SIEM, deployed agents, and ingested logs from multiple sources.
 *   **Threat Detection:** Wrote and tuned detection rules in Wazuh to identify specific malicious activities.
 *   **Log Analysis:** Analyzed raw logs from network devices and endpoints to investigate security alerts.